skannea/ha2web/README.md

 Instead, the HA state change message will do that.
 This is important especially when there are more than one client handling the same entity.

+# Attributes
-HA service call may affect also entity attributes.
+A HA service call may affect also entity attributes.
 For example, it is possible to change the brightness of a light.
 However, no messages are sent to the client about attribute changes.
-When the current attribute value is important you can create a template sensor reflecting the attribute and add that sensor to the list of entities.
+When the current attribute value is important you may create a template sensor reflecting the attribute and add that sensor to the list of entities.

-An example:

-##
+Example:
+A template sensor with entity_id *sensor.garden_brightness*.
+The sensor uses the *brightness* attribute of *light.garden* to give a value 0 - 100 %.

+Create it:

+*Settings -> Devices & Services -> Helpers -> Create Helper -> Template -> Template Sensor -> Template a sensor*

+Enter:
+- Name : `Garden Brightness`
+- State template :  `{{ (state_attr("light.garden","brightness") | float(0) /2.55) | round(0)  }}`
+- Unit of measurement : `%`